 Offshore

 Carmine is frequently instructed in connection with high value, complex commercial litigation abroad.
-He has experience of acting in disputes before various overseas courts, including those in the BVI, the Cayman Islands and Australia.
+He has experience of acting in disputes before various overseas courts, including those in Australia, the BVI, the Cayman Islands, the DIFC and the QFC.

 Cases